ottiram/pyMMAX2/README.md

 ```
 Note that the coref_scheme.xml in the <a href="https://github.com/nlpAThits/MMAX2-Showcase">MMAX2-Showcase</a> version of the ACL Anthology dataset has been modified compared to the original scheme file, by making the **coref_class** attribute *dependent* on the **np_form** attribute having a non-default value.
 This makes **np_form** a (in MMAX2 parlance) _branching_ attribute, which is visible in the `<>` prefix to the **np_form** attribute name above.
+As a result, the 'coref_class' is treated as invalid in two cases where **np_form=none**, because, according to the annotation scheme for the coref level, the **coref_class** attribute is only valid/accessible if the **np_form** attribute has a value different from 'none'.

 The main purpose of using the Java-based annotation scheme handling in pyMMAX2 is to support **validation**.
 Validation is implemented on the level of individual markables, upon setting a markable's attributes with the `set_attributes()` method.
 As a general rule, attributes will **always be assigned** to the markable, **regardless of their being valid**.
 If validation errors are found, an **InvalidMMAX2AttributeException** will be raised.
 It is the developer's responsibility to handle this exception.

-In the example above, validation was performed, but no exceptions were raised.
-The following example provokes validation errors by using a modified coref_schene.xml (via global_common_paths_with_errors.xml).
+In the example above, validation was performed, but only a few exceptions were raised (which, however, seem to indicate actual errors in the dataset.)
+The following example provokes some more validation errors by using a modified coref_schene.xml (via global_common_paths_with_errors.xml).

 ```
 $ python load_mmax.py \